 Fraternities & Sororities

-Clarkson is home to 12 fraternal organizations.
-Members make up about 15 percent of the total student body.
+Clarkson is home to 11 fraternities and 4 sororities.
+Members make up 10-15 percent of the total student body.
 Our fraternities and sororities organize activities that embrace the academic mission of the University and create an environment of responsible leadership and service.

 - Fraternities have been a part of the Clarkson community since 1903 and sororities since 1977.